hubgit/libapi/README.txt

-A collection of text processing APIs.
+A collection of classes for accessing web APIs.

+Each API may provide several standard (below) or non-standard methods.

 * analyse: sentiment analysis

-* bookmarks: list of bookmarks for the given identifier
+* bookmarks: a list of bookmarks for the given identifier

-* citedby: APIs that return citation counts for a DOI Returns ((int) citedbycount, (string) url for citedby page) if successful.
+* citedby: citation counts for an identifier
+Returns ((int) citedbycount, (string) url for citedby page) if successful.

 * content: fetch content